 RESP: RR is 22, no resp. difficulties, lungs CTA

-You place o2 at 2L by NC on the patient and start an IV.
+You start an IV on the patient.
 The monitor shows a narrow complex SVT (160).

 What is your next intervention?CorrectIncorrect